 The government investigated land purchases from Māori which had been made before the signing of the treaty, and made limited land grants to European settlers as a result, retaining the remainder as ‘surplus’ land.
 The grants were not always taken up, because the government encouraged settlers to accept equivalent land allotments elsewhere.
 Māori who had sold strategic sites in anticipation of reciprocal benefits of settlement, lost both.

 Between 1850 and 1865 the government made extensive land purchases from Māori.
 After 1865 the Native Land Court made land more readily available for private as well as government purchase and transfer to settlers.

-The government took no steps to create adequate reserves of land for Māori, or to hold sufficient land back.
+The government took no steps to create adequate reserves of land for Māori, or to hold sufficient land back from sale.
 By 1908 less than 20% of the entire north was in Māori control.
-Most of this was isolated, under-developed, and economically marginal.
+Most of this land was isolated, under-developed, and economically marginal.
 An aggressive government purchasing policy had left Māori with inadequate land for their needs.

 Māori helped early settlers establish themselves in many areas of the north.
 In the 1840s and 1850s they cut tracks and developed roads, built rush cottages, and cultivated crops.
 Europeans could buy potatoes, wheat and maize from Māori at very reasonable prices.